Mary Paley Marshall: Life

 Alfred had also changed his mind about women students at Cambridge.
 He became increasingly obstructive to the cause of women's education, believing that women had nothing useful to say.
-When the University began to consider giving women degrees, he wrote pamphlets and letters objecting to a mixed university, and in 1897 a university regulation was passed preventing women from being awarded a Cambridge degree.
+When the university began to consider giving women degrees, he wrote pamphlets and letters objecting to a mixed university, and in 1897 a university regulation was passed preventing women from being awarded a Cambridge degree.

 There is no record of Mary publicly disagreeing with her husband's support for the university's discrimination.
 She taught at Newnham and Girton until 1916.
-The university did not recognise its own would-be women graduates with a formal degree until over 30 years after she retired.
+The university did not recognise its own would-be women graduates with a formal degree until more than 30 years after she retired.

 Mary was a friend of Newnham's principal Eleanor Sidgwick.
-In 1890 she became a member of the Ladies Dining Society, several of whose members were associated with Newnham College.
+In 1890, she became a member of the Ladies Dining Society, several of whose members were associated with Newnham College.
 The society was started by Louise Creighton and Kathleen Lyttelton; other members included Eleanor Sidgwick, the classicist Margaret Verrall, Newnham lecturers Mary Ward and Ellen Wordsworth Darwin, the mental health campaigner Ida Darwin, Baroness Eliza von Hügel, and the US socialites Caroline Jebb and Maud Darwin.
 She had close links with women working in charity, encouraging Eglantyne Jebb (Caroline Jebb's niece by marriage) to enter this field as an assistant to her friend Florence Keynes; Eglantyne Jebb went on to found Save the Children.

 According to James and Julianne Cicarelli in Distinguished Women Economists, John Maynard Keynes "held her in the highest regard and considered her an intellectual and thinker every bit as significant to the historical development of economics as her husband or any of the other economists about whom he wrote.”

 After her husband died in 1924, Mary became Honorary Librarian of the Marshall Library of Economics at Cambridge, to which she donated her husband's collection of articles and books on economics.
 She worked there as a librarian for twenty years until her doctors ordered her to stop, which she did reluctantly.
-She continued to live in Balliol Croft until her death on 19 March 1944 at the age of 93.
+She continued to live in Balliol Croft until her death on 19 March 1944, at the age of 93.
 Her ashes were scattered in the garden.

 Mary Marshall's reminiscences were published posthumously as What I Remember (1947).